Sweet Pain: Learning to Love Acupressure Mats

 It’s an easy way to benefit from acupressure.

 You don’t have to think about where to put your fingers and how hard to press.
 Just lay on the mat and wait.
-It’s that simple.
+It’s simple.

 Some people hate taking medicine.
 This can be a good way to avoid medicine.